botstar/chative-react-native-widget/README.md

-# ChativeWidget for React Native
+# Chative Widget for React Native

-ChativeWidget is a React Native component that provides an easy-to-use chat widget for your mobile applications.
+Chative Widget is a React Native component that provides an easy-to-use chat widget for your mobile applications.
 It allows you to integrate a customizable chat interface with minimal setup.

 ## Features